Etaizil/Train_Yolo_Model/README.md

 ## Inspiration & Future Improvements

 This project was partly inspired by the ideas and techniques presented in this [YouTube video](https://www.youtube.com/watch?v=r0RspiLG260), which provided valuable guidance as I developed my workflow.
-While the project is currently a proof-of-concept, there are plenty of improvements that can be made:
+While the project is currently a proof-of-concept for myself, plenty of improvements can be made:
 - **Scaling Up:** Manual labeling of large datasets is time-consuming.
 Integrating semi-automated labeling tools could make this process more efficient.
 - **Model Enhancements:** I only did a single training run for this project.
 Further tuning of the YOLO model and experimenting with different architectures could improve detection accuracy.
 - **Extended Datasets:** Combining my custom dataset with pre-existing datasets might boost the model's performance and generalizability.